HarshitaAgarwal03/example-script-for-circos/README.md

     > circos -conf circos.conf

+**NOTE: Path needs to be specified in the conf file for the data files**

-For fixing installatin based errors and modifing the script with more utilities one can refer to **Circos's Documentation**.
+For fixing installation based errors and modifying the script with more utilities one can refer to **Circos's Documentation**.

 Link for the same is http://www.circos.ca/documentation/tutorials/ .